James Tedesco: Controversy

-In 2021, Tedesco was fined A$10,000 by the NRL for behaving in a drunken and disorderly manner and bringing the game into disrepute after he shouted "Squid Games" at a woman of Vietnamese descent outside a Sydney hotel.
+On 12 November, Tedesco was fined $10,000 by the NRL for drunken and disorderly behaviour in relation to the incident.

 The Sydney Roosters and Tedesco initially claimed that nothing inappropriate had occurred and that a misunderstanding had occurred, and no internal sanction was imposed.
 In March 2022, Tedesco addressed the media and stated that he had apologised for his behaviour to the female in question.